Six forces model: Complementary products

 This force was the sixth force, added in the revised 1990s model.
 It refers to products or services that are compatible with what a particular industry sells.
 The effect of complementary goods on an industry's profitability generally depends on how reliant the product or service is on the compatible product.
 If one cannot function without the other, the impact is high.

 The impact of complementary products can be good or bad for industry profitability.
 If the complementary good is doing well within its industry this can have a positive effect on the profitability of a given company.
 Adversely, if performance is bad or prices rise within the complementary product's market it can negatively impact upon the level of profit that the industry can obtain.
 For example, when petrol costs rise the public transport industry may suffer reduced profits or be forced increase prices which may cause customers to look for alternatives, e.g. walking and car sharing, again reducing overall profitability of an industry.

+Examples of complementary products - The Sixth Forces

+A complementary product is a segment added to the six forces model compared to the five forces model.
+Two products are complementary when one product or service provides a complementary function.
+They usually serve the user simultaneously, so they exist as the sixth force of Porter's model.

+Examples include tourism & aviation, hot dogs & hot dog buns, and iPhone cases & iPhones.

+Tourism & aviation are often tied together - travel to destinations by air and spending money, thus stimulating tourism.

+Hot dogs & hot dog buns - are not usually purchased separately but are sold as a bundle and come in the form of a hot dog sandwiched between a bun.

+iPhone cases & iPhones – often, people buy cases to protect their phones from accidental damage after they have purchased them, and if the iPhone declines, so does the iPhone case industry.

+Comparison of the six forces model and Porter's five forces model

+The relationship between the actors in the Six Forces model is no longer abstractly competitive, as in the five forces model, but emphasizes an investment relationship or supply and demand relationship between the actors for common development.
+Therefore, the six forces model emphasises the cooperation between the various actors to achieve common development.
+It is, therefore, not a strategy of mutual suppression but a multi-win strategy that focuses on long-term benefits.